ericglau/defi-ls/README.md

 - Infura: Enter your Infura Project ID and Project Secret from https://infura.io/
 - Amberdata: Enter your Amberdata API key from https://amberdata.io/

-The above secrets and API key are optional and are used by the extension to access their respective APIs for enhanced display data.
+The above secrets and API key are optional and are used by the extension to access additional APIs for enhanced display data.

 ## Structure